gis-rpd/pipelines/variant-calling/gatk/README.md

 ## Summary

 This pipeline implements the GATK best practices variant calling workflow (v3.6) for single samples.
-It's major output are a recalibrated BAM file, gVCF and VCF files (per sample).
+It's main output filse are a recalibrated BAM file, gVCF and VCF files (per sample).

 See `cfg/references.yaml` for references used by default (also refer